 Readers need a writer who puts new information in context and who makes a topic readily understood through clear and engaging language.
-Whether business, government, the arts, or technology, readers need a writer who is passionate about the subject, familiar with the lay of the land, and knows where to find answers.
+Whether business, government, the arts, or technology, readers need a writer who is passionate about the subject, and dedicated to accuracy.
 Writing about science requires no less.

 When I was a staff newspaper reporter, I wrote features for the weekly print edition while hammering out breaking news stories for the web and then drawing web traffic via social media.
 I profiled local businesses, new and old.
 I covered local schools, from school board meetings to an elementary school’s steel drum band.
 I investigated, knocked on doors, wrote feature/obituaries, and covered elections, events, crime, and the rest.
 Dozens of my photos have been published in print and online.
 I also shot and narrated web videos.

 After a few years as a staff reporter, I earned an M.A. in Science Writing from Johns Hopkins University.
-Through my graduate studies, writing experience, and from teaching an Introduction to Science Writing course during grad school, I refined my ability to effectively communicate complex scientific and technical ideas to non-technical audiences.
+Through my graduate studies, writing experience, and from teaching an Introduction to Science Writing course during grad school, I refined my ability to communicate complex scientific and technical ideas to non-technical audiences.

 While an intern at EARTH Magazine, and more recently and comprehensively while teaching a professional communications course (and grading piles of student writing), I’ve developed a quick and seasoned eye for text that lacks an engaging hook, as well as clarity, concision, coherence, and precision, and I have ready solutions to apply to those imperfections.
-I have since been a freelance science writer, primarily for EARTH but I’ve also written for Discover Magazine, ScienceNOW, and The Baltimore Sun.
+I have since been a freelance science writer, primarily for EARTH but I’ve also written about science for Discover Magazine, ScienceNOW, and The Baltimore Sun.

-At Johns Hopkins University I taught a professional writing and communication course for a couple of years, in which I taught students who were in engineering, science, economics, and other fields to write and speak in plain, direct, and accessible language.
-I value the practice of tailoring a given piece of communication based on the message, audience, medium, all of which I emphasized to my students.
+At Johns Hopkins University I taught a professional writing and communication course for a couple of years, in which I taught students majoring in engineering, science, economics, and other fields to write and speak in plain, direct, and accessible language.
+I value the practice of tailoring a given piece of communication based on the message, audience, and medium, all of which I emphasized to my students.